Felix45/python-coding-challenges/README.md

 # 📖 Python Coding Challenges <a name="about-project"></a>

-> This is a repository dedicated to solving coding challenges using Python programming language
+> This is a repository dedicated to solving coding challenges using the Python programming language

 ## 🛠 Built With <a name="built-with"></a>